Python | Add Label to a kivy window

 The Label widget is for rendering text.
-It supports ascii and unicode strings.
-Label is the text which we want to add on our window, give to the buttons and so on.
-On labels, we can apply the styling also i.e increase text, size, color and more.
+It supports ASCII and unicode strings.
+The label is the text which we want to add to our window, give to the buttons, and so on.
+On labels, we can apply the styling also i.e increase text, size, color, and more.

 Let’s see how to add Label to a Kivy window.